 Who cares?
 All the main themes are explored, anyway.

 Granted.
 But I see a contradiction here.
-Mrs Russell persuades Anne to not choose Wentworth because he had no rank attached to his name, refusing to have hope in the potential of class mobility.
+Mrs Russell persuades Anne not to choose Wentworth because of his lower social ranking, denying the legitimacy of class mobility.
 Yet how on earth did a person of unmissable African descent find their way so high up in 18th century British society without moving herself up the ranks?
+Hypocrisy, or what?
 And fine, if race isn’t a concern then why go to the lengths of being so accurate in making sure the children are appropriately mixed-race.
-I appreciated this, don’t get me wrong, but if it’s to paint a more realistic image, then why not do it in entirety?
-Why not set it in the 21st century where it makes more authentic sense?
-Because is this to show common Victorian society?
-Or a marginalised society?
-Cause, yes, mixed race and black people certainly existed at that time.
-Its just very rare that they were making Musgrove kind of moves.
+I appreciated this, don’t get me wrong, but if it’s to paint a more realistic image, then why not do it in its entirety?

 The Plight of Black and Mixed Race People